noxthot/ss22_julia_workshop/pages/hpc/simd.md

 ```
 \show{./code/simd.jl}

 The [LLVM](https://llvm.org/) Project is the compiler toolchain technology that Julia uses for its *Just in Time* (JIT) compilation.
 Basically, it translates the Julia code into a machine language close to Assembler (but quite readable, if you get used to it) and this is compiled when needed.
-We could se JIT doing its magic in the beginning of the [Benchmark](#how-to-measure-performance-in-julia) section, as the function `mysum` was compiled on its fist run.
+We could see JIT doing its magic in the beginning of the [Benchmark](#how-to-measure-performance-in-julia) section, as the function `mysum` was compiled on its first run.
 Note: in general packages get precompiled before they are used to gain performance.

 # Multiple dispatch
 While on the subject of performance and the JIT compilation it is time to introduce the *multiple dispatch* capabilities of Julia.